UNDP-Accelerator-Labs/blog-scraper/README.md

 # UNDP Website Scraper

 This is an application written in Node.js that scrapes the UNDP website for published articles related to predefined keywords.
 The application utilizes two Postgres databases: one to save extracted articles and another to check the ISO3 code of countries and whether there is a UNDP Accelerator lab in each country.
-The application can be deployed/ run as an Azure function or web app expose via API.
+The application is drployed as web app expose via API.
 The blog scrapper runs every Sunday, 12AM.

 ## Prerequisites

 Before setting up the code locally, ensure you have the following prerequisites installed:

 - Node.js: Make sure you have Node.js installed.
 You can check your version by running `node --version`.
-- Azure Functions extension v1.10.4 or above for Visual Studio Code.
-- Azurite: Install Azurite globally using `npm install -g azurite`.
-You will need it locally for Azure blob/storage simulation.
-Refer to [this URL](https://www.npmjs.com/package/azurite) for more information.

 ## Setup